azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 There are two simple rules for determining the attestation expiry.
 Those are:

 Any control with evaluation result as not passed,
- 1. and attested as 'NotAnIssue', such controls would expire in 90 days.
+ 1. and attested as 'NotAnIssue' or 'NotApplicable', such controls would expire in 90 days.
- 2. and attested as 'WillFixLater' or 'WillNotFix', such controls would expire based on the control severity table below.
+ 2. and attested as 'WillFixLater' or 'WillNotFix' or 'StateConfirmed', such controls would expire based on the control severity table below.

 |ControlSeverity| ExpiryInDays|
 |----|---|